vksagar82/upgrad_eshop/README.md

 \*\*once the node modules are installed locally, then run `npm start`

-**On Login a default admin account is created**

 ```
-email: admin@upgrad.com

-password: admin123
+Please create an admin account in using the backend

 ```